visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["lived", "have lived", "am living", "live"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "صحيح! 'have lived' هي صيغة المضارع التام المناسبة مع 'since'.",
+                        correct: "Correct! 'have lived' is the appropriate present perfect form with 'since'.",
-                        wrong: "خطأ. المضارع التام: have/has + past participle مع since (منذ) أو for (لمدة)",
+                        wrong: "Wrong.
+Present perfect: have/has + past participle with since (since) or for (for)",
-                        grammar: "المضارع التام: Subject + have/has + past participle + since/for + time",
+                        grammar: "Present Perfect: Subject + have/has + past participle + since/for + time",
-                        example: "مثال: She has worked here since 2015.
+                        example: "Example: She has worked here since 2015.
 They have known each other for ten years."
                     }
                 },
                 {